Wenfei-Xian/FCSSR/README.md

 -i: maximum length of insertion allowed within unit.
 The default value is 1.
 When the unit length is 5, the first 5bp sequence will be compared with the next 6bp (5bp+1bp) sequences.

 -m: maximum unmatch (insertion+mismatch+deletion) with unit.
 The default value is 1.
-The longest common sequence (LCS) of the frist 5bp sequence and the next 6bp sequence is 5-1=4bp.
+The longest common sequence (LCS) of the frist 5bp sequence and the next 6bp sequence should larger or equal to 5-1=4bp.

 -b: whether allow deletion/mismatch and insertion exists in one unit.
 The default value is 0.
 Such as ATCG ACTG, the LCS is 3, but the edit distance is 2.
 In a DNA molecular, ATCG needs to undergo two mutations to become ACTG.
 If you want to search conservated SSR, please set the value to 0.

+-P: maximum unmatch(inserted+mismatch+deleted) percentage of the whole SSR region.
+The default value is 0.1.
+If the whole SSR region is 15bp, the unmatch number should small than 15*0.1 = 0.15.